 If you experience any of these symptoms, it's important to see a medical professional.
 There are treatments available that can help relieve the tension in your jaw and correct the alignment of your teeth.

 Aside from the health conditions mentioned above, teeth grinding can also be a general source of pain.
-For example, you may find that your jaw aches when you wake up in the morning, or that you have a headache after using your teeth for an extended period of time.
-This is because Bruxism puts a lot of stress on the muscles in your jaw, which can lead to soreness and tension.
+For example, you may find that your jaw aches when you wake up in the morning or you have a headache after using your teeth for an extended period.
+This is because Bruxism puts a lot of stress on the muscles in your jaw, leading to soreness and tension.

 What are Teeth Grinding Treatment Options?